dmazin/dmazin.github.io/_posts/2023-06-27-file-writes.md

 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
 date: 2023-06-27
 tags: featured
-description: I examine how Linux handles writes.
+description: I examine the somewhat surprising way how Linux handles writes.
 ---

 My friends – programmers and operators – I would like to talk to you about the way that file writes work in Linux.